root-kawaii/openGL_learning/README.md

 NEXT TO DO:

+- apply textures to objects from menu + add render texture to renderManager

 - imgui editors like sudo love me baby where i can select block and select texture etc...
 - create nice geometry of the level, all blocks in the right place